Tichu

-Tichu is a proprietary card game; primarily a shedding game that includes elements of Bridge, Daihinmin, and Poker played between two teams of two players each.
-Teams work to accumulate points; the first team to reach a predetermined score (usually 1,000 points) is the winner.
+Tichu is a proprietary card game primarily classified as a shedding game that includes elements of Bridge, Daihinmin, and Poker played between two teams of two players each.
+Teams work to accumulate points, and the first team to reach a predetermined score (usually 1,000 points) is the winner.
 Tichu is the trade name for what appears to be a variant of Dou di zhu, Choi Dai Di (Cantonese) or Da Lao Er (Mandarin), meaning "big two", combined with Zheng Fen ("Competing for Points").
-It is also marketed as Tai-Pan in Dutch.
+It is also marketed as Tai Pan in Dutch.
 Tichu was invented by Urs Hostettler and originally released in 1991.

-Gameplay
+Rules

-The following covers the basic rules of gameplay.
-However, for more comprehensive rulesets, consult the links below.
+The following covers the basics.
+However, for more comprehensive rule sets, consult the links below.

 Each player sits across from their teammate so that play alternates between the two teams.
-The game is traditionally run counter-clockwise, but is frequently played clockwise.
+The game is traditionally run anticlockwise, but is frequently played clockwise.

 The game is played with a deck of 56 cards, consisting of a 52-card deck of four suits (Jade, Sword, Pagoda, Star) plus four special cards (Mah Jong, Dog, Phoenix, Dragon).
 A standard 52-card deck with 4 jokers (marked to indicate the special cards) can also be used.